FindControl and Master Pages

 }

-Searching Master Page content using FindControl
+Searching Master Page Content Using FindControl

-You could build a recursive find control method which searches master pages and content pages control internally looping through each control and checking the ID, but then you would need to also build one which takes logic for the offset overloaded version.
-Sounds like too much work, and I guess MS thought so too since it was never designed this way.
-Example 2: If you wanted to search the master page for a control you could do the following:
+You could build a recursive FindControl method that searches master pages and content pages internally by looping through each control and checking the ID—but then you’d also need to build one for the offset-overloaded version.
+Sounds like too much work, and I guess Microsoft thought so too, since it was never designed this way.

 protected virtual Control FindControl(string id, int pathOffset)